Jacy Sheldon

-Jacy Sheldon is an American college basketball player for the Ohio State Buckeyes of the Big Ten Conference.
+Jacy Rae Sheldon (born August 23, 2000) is an American professional basketball player for the Washington Mystics of the Women's National Basketball Association (WNBA).
+She played college basketball at Ohio State.
+She was selected fifth overall by the Dallas Wings in the 2024 WNBA draft.
+She also currently serves as the Director of Player Development at Ohio State.

-High school career
+Early life

 Sheldon played basketball for Dublin Coffman High School in Dublin, Ohio.
 Before her junior year, she suffered a concussion in a car accident and was unable to play basketball for several weeks.
 As a junior, she averaged 26.1 points, 6.3 rebounds, 6 assists and 5.2 steals per game, sharing Ohio Prep Sportswriters Association Division I Co-Player of the Year with Kierstan Bell.
 Sheldon scored a school-record 52 points against Eastmoor Academy, in her senior season.
 She averaged 28.3 points, 7.1 rebounds, 6.5 assists and 5.1 steals per game as a senior, earning state Division I Player of the Year honors from the Ohio High School Basketball Coaches Association.
 Sheldon left Coffman as the school's all-time leader in points, assists and steals.
 She was a three-time Columbus Dispatch All-Metro Player of the Year and Ohio Miss Basketball finalist in high school.
 In addition to basketball, she was an all-state volleyball player at Coffman.

 Rated a five-star recruit by ESPN, Sheldon committed to playing college basketball for Ohio State after also considering Michigan State, Michigan and Indiana, among other programs.
 She was drawn to the school because she was a lifelong Ohio State fan and wanted to remain close to her younger sister, who has Down syndrome.

 College career

 On December 17, 2019, Sheldon scored a freshman season-high 23 points in a 104–74 win over Sacramento State.
 As a freshman, she averaged 9.6 points per game.
 Sheldon scored a sophomore season-high 29 points in a 92–87 win against Iowa on February 4, 2021.
 She averaged 16.7 points, 3.7 rebounds and 2.6 assists per game as a sophomore, earning second-team All-Big Ten honors.
 On January 12, 2022, Sheldon recorded a career-high 33 points, six rebounds and six assists in an 89–83 win against Michigan State.
 As a junior, she averaged 19.7 points, 4.2 assists and 3.7 rebounds per game.
 She was named first-team All-Big Ten and made the coaches' All-Defensive Team.
+On November 13, Sheldon scored 14 points and tied the program single-game record with 11 steals in an 82–64 win over Boston College.
+She was sidelined for most of her senior season with a foot injury and averaged 13.2 points, 3.6 rebounds, 3.5 assists and 3.5 steals in 13 games.
+Despite being considered a potential first-round pick in the 2023 WNBA draft, Sheldon returned to Ohio State for a fifth season.